UST-QuAntiL/PlanQK-Library/UserGuide/UserGuide.md

 # API User guide

 This document describes how to use each REST API endpoint exposed by this server.\
-To create libraries or get a list of existing libraries look into `Libraries`.\
+To create libraries or get a list of existing libraries look into [Libraries](#Libraries).\
-To interact with a specific library, by creating, retrieving or modifing entries, look into `Library`.
+To interact with a specific library, by creating, retrieving or modifying entries, look into [Library](#Library).

 To:
  - Create a new study